Skip to main content

-Get your API token
+Get your API key

-Include the token in requests
+Include the key in requests

 Example

-Replace <your-token> with your actual token value.
+Replace <your-key> with your actual key value.

 Authentication errors